Optimal Shrinkage Estimation of Fixed Effects in Linear Panel Data Models: Optimality of the URE estimators

-The optimality of the URE estimators requires only mild conditions on the moments of the data, which is in contrast with the EB estimators that require stringent distributional assumptions to obtain optimality properties.
-Recall that $y_{j}$ and $\theta_{j}$ correspond to the least squares estimator and the true fixed effect, respectively, in the context of fixed effects.
-The EB estimators are optimal in the sense of \cite{robbins1964EmpiricalBayesApproach}\footnote{That is, the estimator obtains the Bayes risk under the unknown moments of true fixed effects.} when 1) the normality assumptions for both the least squares estimator and the true fixed effect hold and 2) the true fixed effect and variance of the least squares estimator are independent.\footnote{The second assumption regarding the dependence between the mean and variance of the least squares estimator is more implicit, but can be seen from the fact that the model for the true fixed effect does not depend on the variance of the least squares estimator.}
+The proof of this theorem, provided in Appendix \ref{appsec:proof-theorem-URE}, relies on establishing a ULLN over independent but non-identically distributed sequences of data, followed by verifying uniform integrability to strengthen the mode of convergence from convergence in probability to convergence in $L^{1}$.
+Note that the uniform convergence is shown over the largest possible hyperparameter space for $\Lambda$, $\mathcal{S}_{T}^{+}$, and thus convergence over any subset $\mathcal{L} \subset \mathcal{S}_{T}^{+}$ follows immediately.
+I note that Assumption \ref{assum:bounded} is stronger than necessary.
+However, this stronger assumption is not particularly restrictive and has the clear advantages of simplifying the proofs and being easy to interpret.

-The normality assumption on the true fixed effect is typically difficult to justify.
-Some evidence on the violation of such assumption in the context of teacher value-added is provided in \cite{gilraine2020NewMethodEstimatinga}.
-The optimality results here are conditional on a sequence of true mean vectors that is only required to satisfy a mild boundedness condition, and does not rely on such specific distributional assumptions on the true mean vector.
-The normality assumption on the least squares estimator can be less concerning because one can resort to a central limit theorem argument if the class size $n_{jt}$ is somewhat large.
-However, this is not necessarily the case in many empirical contexts.
-For example, there are numerous classes with less than ten students in the data used in Section \ref{sec:empirical-study}.
-The optimality result for the URE estimators imposes conditions on the moments of the least squares estimator, leaving the distribution unrestricted.
+By Lemma \ref{lem:L1_oracle_generic}, it follows that $\hat{\theta}^{\mathrm{URE},\mathrm{m}}$ and $\hat{\theta}^{\mathrm{URE},\mathrm{g}}$ are asymptotically optimal within $\widehat\Theta(\mathcal{M}_{m}, \mathcal{S}_{T}^{+})$ and $\widehat\Theta(\mathcal{M}_{g}, \mathcal{S}_{T}^{+})$, respectively.
+Note that the optimality of the URE estimators requires only mild conditions on the moments of the data, which is in contrast with the EB estimators that require stringent distributional assumptions.
+The EB estimators are optimal in the sense of \cite{robbins1964EmpiricalBayesApproach}\footnote{The estimator obtains the Bayes risk of the model (\ref{eq:normal_means_model}) and (\ref{eq:second_level}).} only when 1) the normality assumptions for both the least squares estimator and the true fixed effect hold and 2) the true fixed effect and variance of the least squares estimator are independent.